Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * Once connected to at least one Tella Web project, a "Reports" card will appear in the "Connections" section of the homescreen.
 Tap on this card to start creating reports.
 * The main reports screen allows navigation between the Drafts, Outbox, and Submitted tabs.
 * Tap the "New report" button at the bottom of the screen to create a new report.
-    * On the "New report" screen you can fill in the report's details, including title, description, and optional attachments of photos, videos, and audio recordings.
+    * On the "New report" screen you can fill in the report's details, including title, description, and optional attachments of photos, videos, pdf documents and audio recordings.
     * If you are connected to multiple Tella Web projects, you will be able to select at the top of the screen which project to submit the report to.
 * Use the "Save draft" button (on the top right of the screen) to save the report as a draft without leaving the "New report" screen.
     * In order to be able to save as a draft, you need to at least enter the report’s title.